dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 ## Handle location changes in a component

 `RegisterLocationChangingHandler` registers a handler to process incoming navigation events.
-The handler's context (`LocationChangingContext`) provides the following properties:
+The handler's context provided by `LocationChangingContext` includes the following properties:

 * `TargetLocation`: Gets the target location.
 * `HistoryEntryState`: Gets the state associated with the target history entry.